BruceleeMJ/IBM-Data-Science/README.md

 # IBM-Data-Science
-It's a program presented by IBM in Coursera.
-The program consists of 9 courses, and here is the place recording my learning path.
+Here is the place recording my learning path of the program presented by IBM in Coursera which consists of 9 courses.